MikeTr04/labs4.5_6/README.md

 ## lab6

-Lab 6 is about completing the Calculus course in a university.
+Lab 6 is about completing the Calculus course at a university.

 The player (student) needs to pass the exam to complete the course.
 In this game there are the following classes: